marekprochazka/DjangoVue-template/README.md

 <br />

 ## Description
 These templates are base on my favorite implementation of Vue.js into Python Django.
-In this project Vue and Django are somehow separated from themself, but they are running on one port which can be an advantage while deploying on the server.
+In this project Vue and Django are somehow separated from themself, but they are running on one port which means CORS is not required and it also can be an advantage while deploying on the server.

 ## Frontend:
 Basic vue app that is emmited into base-vue.html on backend/templates.